oliverbooth/VpSharp/README.md

 </p>

 ### About
-VP# is a modern .NET wrapper for the Virtual Paradise SDK which introduces a cleaner, more modern, and more async API.
+VP# is a high performance .NET wrapper for the [Virtual Paradise](https://virtualparadise.org) SDK which introduces a cleaner, more modern, and more async API.

 *(I'm also [dogfooding](https://www.pcmag.com/encyclopedia/term/dogfooding) this library, so there's that.)*